Stanford Energy is brought to you by the Precourt Institute for Energy

 Earlier in the discussion, Zhang had compared climate change to the COVID-19 pandemic in that getting ahead of the virus quickly is the key to containing it before it spreads out of control.
 That strategy, he said, is even more critical for climate change.

 “For COVID-19 luckily we are able to develop a vaccine,” Zhang said.
 “However, there is no vaccine for climate crisis.”

 “According to scientists, we're almost running out of time,” he said later in response to the audience member.
 “Still, we should never give up.
 We still have chance.”

 Governments in both countries are incentivizing more sustainable energy consumption and generation.

 “China has 3.3 million electric vehicles on the road, which is roughly equal to that in Europe and the U.S. combined,” he said.

 The government continues to give provinces quotas for building renewable power facilities.
-Jiangsu Province, will build 50 gigawatts of renewable capacity over the next five years, said Zheng.
+Jiangsu Province, will build 50 gigawatts of renewable capacity over the next five years, said Zhang.
 Over that time they will build two gigawatts of coal-fired power, and that is just as back-up power for renewables.
-The motivation to build renewables at the provincial level comes from targets set by the central government, Zhen said, adding that ever cheaper energy storage technologies will replace coal as the back-up resource.
+The motivation to build renewables at the provincial level comes from targets set by the central government, Zhang said, adding that ever cheaper energy storage technologies will replace coal as the back-up resource.